orcasound/aifororcas-livesystem/NotificationSystem/README.md

 - If there is a new orca call that the moderator has validated, the function sends a message to a queue
 - The SendSubscriberEmail function periodically checks the queue
 - If there are items in the queue, the function fetches the relevant email list
-- The function then calls SendGrid to send emails to subscribers
+- The function then calls AWS Simple Email Service to send emails to subscribers

 ## Get email list